ShiegeChan/SensEdu/docs/index.md

 title: Introduction
 layout: home
 nav_order: 1
-description: "SensEdu is an educational development shield for Arduino GIGA R1 used for RADAR and communications applications."
+description: "Ultrasonic ranging and detection development shield for Arduino GIGA R1, designed as an open-source educational project to lower the barrier to ultrasonic sensing and research."
 permalink: /
 ---